mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <p align="justify">After cloning this repository to your local computer, you must install <b><a href="https://github.com/utiasSTARS/liegroups" target="_blank">liegroups</a></b> package if you would like to reproduce the results shown here in this repo or the paper.</p>

-<h4>Video Tutorial</h4>

-<p align="justify">If one fails or has troublesome experience in setting up the virtual environment <b>pyshoe</b>, the video in <a href="https://www.youtube.com/watch?v=CnA4yF7448c">pyshoe venv setting</a> will soon be available.</p>

 <h3>VICON Room Experiments - Annotation & Corrections for LLIO</h3>

-<p align="justify">We aim to form a <b>gait-driven system</b> (in other words a <b>stride & heading system</b> - <b>SHS</b>) from VICON room experiments of PyShoe dataset where VICON room experiments are sample-wise annotated pedestrian trajectories.
-Stride indexes are also required in training a stride-wise INS.</p>
+<p align="justify">We aim to form a <b>gait-driven inertial navigation system (INS)</b> (also known as a <b>stride & heading system</b> - <b>SHS</b> as gait-driven means stride length and heading change updates in the dead-reckoning method</b>) from VICON room experiments of PyShoe dataset where VICON room experiments are sample-wise annotated pedestrian trajectories.
+Stride indexes would later be required for training a stride-wise SHS via Loose Learned Inertial Odometry approach.</p>

 <p align="justify">Here, some troublesome experiments are shown to understand Zero Velocity (ZV) interval and stride detection problems.
 The optimal ZV detectors are selected (e.g., SHOE for experiment 4, ARED for experiment 6) with the corresponding optimal threshold values (optimal values are supplied by Wagstaff <i>et. al.</i> in the structure of the mat files for VICON room experiments of PyShoe dataset) for all VICON room experiments.</p>

-<p align="justify">The process depicted below is the ZV interval & stride index annotation (or correction) of some troublesome trajectories produced in VICON room experiments (PyShoe dataset).
+<p align="justify">The process depicted below is the ZV interval and stride index annotation (or correction) of some troublesome trajectories produced in VICON room experiments (PyShoe dataset).
 Eventually, ZV interval and stride index detection errors in VICON data are fixed.
 Extracted dataset is going to be used in training <a href="https://github.com/mtahakoroglu/LLIO">Loose Learned Inertial Odometry (LLIO)</a>, a gait & data driven INS.
-Some researchers call a data-driven (or modern) INS as learned inertial odometry.</p>
+Some researchers call a data-driven INS as <b>learned inertial odometry</b>, which is the reason for the title given to the proposed modern INS.</p>

 <p align="justify">Please use <b>detect_missed_strides.m</b> located at <b>data/vicon/processed</b> if you like to reproduce the figures related to ZV interval annotation & correction.</p>